Ground Engineering

 CFA Piling and GCS Wall in Constrained Conditions

 Works commenced with road edge excavation and access ramp construction to establish a working platform.
-A layer of A29 bidim cloth was placed across the undercut subgrade and backfilled with AP65 hardfill to an average 500 mm thickness.
-CFA columns were then constructed using GSI's FD45 CFA piling rig, spaced at 1.8 m centres and installed between 6.2 m and 11 m depth depending on the depth to weathered rock.
+CFA columns were then constructed using GSI's FD45 CFA piling rig, spaced at 1.8 m centres and installed at depths between 6.2 m and 11 m depending on the depth to weathered rock.
 Embedment of 1.0 m into weathered rock was verified by monitoring drilling torque pressure and visually assessing drilling spoil.

-The GCS retaining wall was constructed with Cirtex Duramesh facing panels, with AP65 placed in 200 mm compacted layers and Stratagrid SGU80 geogrid repeated at each lift.
-USCS testing was carried out on site materials throughout to verify fill quality and compaction acceptance criteria.
+The GCS wall was constructed with Cirtex Duramesh facing panels, with AP65 placed in 200 mm compacted layers and Stratagrid SGU80 geogrid repeated at each lift.

 Deliver